DenysHorshcov/analysis_sport_EU/README.md

 - **Country-Level Opportunities:** Highlighting top-performing markets such as Finland and the Netherlands for business targeting.

 An interactive Tableau dashboard is available [here](https://public.tableau.com/views/sportEU/Motivat?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
-Testing and analysis of all hypotheses in a text file [here](./Testing hypotheses.pdf).
+Testing and analysis of all hypotheses in a text file [here](Testing%20hypotheses.pdf)

 ## Data Structure
 The dataset used in this project consists of 26,543 records and 124 columns, derived from the cleaned version of the Eurobarometer 97.3 (2022) survey.
 It contains individual-level responses from participants across EU countries regarding sport and physical activity behavior.